porsager/postgres/README.md

 Connecting to the specified hosts/ports will be tried in order, and on a successfull connection retries will be reset.
 This ensures that hosts can come up and down seamless to your application.

 If you specify `target_session_attrs: 'read-write'` or `PGTARGETSESSIONATTRS=read-write` Postgres.js will only connect to a writeable host allowing for zero down time failovers.

+### Auto fetching of array types

+When Postgres.js first connects to the database it automatically fetches array type information.

+If you have revoked access to `pg_catalog` this feature will no longer work and will need to be disabled.

+You can disable fetching array types by setting `fetch_array_types` to `false` when creating an instance.

 ### Environment Variables for Options